Bryan De La Cruz Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.8 K/9, which ranks 16th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in MLB.

-- The Cubs have a 3.36 team ERA that ranks fourth across all MLB pitching staffs.
+- The Cubs have a 3.32 team ERA that ranks second among all MLB pitching staffs.

-- Cubs pitchers combine to allow 26 home runs (0.8 per game), the third-fewest in the league.
+- Cubs pitchers combine to give up 27 home runs (0.8 per game), the third-fewest in the league.

-- The lefty's last time out was on Monday against the Washington Nationals, when he tossed seven innings, surrendering one earned run while giving up six hits.
+- His last appearance was on Tuesday against the Washington Nationals, when the righty tossed six innings, surrendering one earned run while allowing five hits.

+- In six games this season, the 25-year-old has put up a 3.49 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .270 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.